LXV. The Guy With The Barong Tattoo

 “Can’t meet today.
 Had plans with friends.”

 Perhaps there was a lack of physical interest from his end.
 Perhaps he didn’t see me as someone worth investing his time for.
-Perhaps he didn’t have the emotional capacity in his heart for someone new— another broken homosexual who recently experienced the sharp pain of first heartbreak.
+Perhaps he was perplexed by my massive In-N-Out order.
 But I was young and naïve, and I was willing to go to war for this guy.
-Perhaps if I fought harder, and showed how I was more than just an average bimbo LA transplant, that I had more emotional substance beneath this semi-flawed exterior, he would finally see me as a worthy gem.
+I thought if I fought harder, and showed how I was more than just an average bimbo LA transplant, that I had more emotional substance beneath this semi-flawed exterior, he would finally see me as a worthy gem.
 I was trying to convince myself that I wasn’t just a supporting character in someone else’s epic romance.
 I, too, for once, deserved to be the hero of my own story.

 My delusion reached an all-time high.
 I kept bothering this cute guy regularly, asking him what he liked about me how his day was, although his responses were bare minimum.
 After countless attempts, he eventually agreed to meet me again one day, and I was on cloud nine.
 He was going to pick me up at my apartment, and I would take him to my favorite Malaysian restaurant downtown.
 The plan was cute and, most certainly, innocent.